Menu

-After being reported missing for 79 years, the remains of 2Lt Fred L. Brewer have been positively identified and will soon be returned to his family for burial with full military honors in his hometown of Charlotte, NC.
+After being reported missing for 79 years, the remains of 2Lt Fred L. Brewer have been positively identified and returned to his family.
+On Wednesday, December 6th, 2023, he was buried with full military honors at the Salisbury National Cemetary near his hometown of Charlotte, NC.

-Tuskegee Airmen, Inc. has been asked by the Brewer Family to provide representatives and event support.
-Memorial Service and Military Burial details are as follows:
+Tuskegee Airmen, Inc. was asked by the Brewer Family to provide representatives and event support.
+Our delegation was led by National President Jerry Burton.

 Biography of 2Lt Fred L. Brewer